AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 TJ Devries, one of the main developers of Neovim, called it a Personalized Development Environment [^pde].

+# Basic learning

+# My setup

+I have a relatively limited amount of

 > [!note]
 With one minor caveat: reproducibility.
 This is now solved thanks to Nix.
-Trying to improve my setup, you can read about the efforts in [[nixvim]].
+Trying to improve my setup to make it reproducible and more modular, you can read about the efforts in [[nixvim]].

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em